bxdavies/MustMail/README.md

 [balanv](https://stackoverflow.com/users/651016/balanv) - [StackOverflow Answer- How to check if SMTP is working from commandline (Linux) ](https://stackoverflow.com/a/11988455)

 [Georg Felgitsch](https://github.com/georgjf) - [SMTPtool](https://github.com/georgjf/SMTPtool) A slim .NET based UI tool to communicate with SMTP servers and to quickly compose, mail and remail messages

+## License

+Distributed under the AGPL-3.0 License.
+See `LICENSE.txt` for more information.